MES Integration and Validation in Life Sciences

 Manufacturing-Execution-Systems MES

-Your manufacturing execution system (MES) can be a valuable part of your organization’s data management plan—if you are using it to its full potential.
+Your manufacturing execution system (MES) is a valuable part of your organization’s data management plan—if you are using it to its full potential.
 Is your MES integrated with your laboratory information management system (LIMS) or your enterprise resource planning (ERP) software?
-If you are operating in the life sciences industry, has your MES been validated for its intended use?
+If you are operating in the life sciences industry, has your MES been utilized to its full potential?
 If you haven’t thought about your MES as a vital part of your broader organization, you’re not alone.
 However, you shouldn’t overlook the potential efficiency gains by leveraging an integrated and validated MES.
 In this blog post, we’ll share why you should consider bringing your MES more fully into your informatics strategy.
 But first, a little history.

 Origins of the MES